rachel-sedibridge/IMAGE-obj-sonification-prototypes/README.md

 This idea divides an image (a very easily-split landscape was used for demonstration purposes) into "layers" of perspective, from closest to farthest.
 Users can navigate forwards and backwards within these layers to gain a more immersive impression of the photo.
 Additional navigation is available for moving vertically within a "layer".

 The idea was to apply the depth mapping, since I'd been told that was very useful especially for early-blind individuals.

+This idea also aimed to replace the alt-text description by integrating it with an interactive experience.

+**Actually, the controls from this prototype may still be a useful idea even if the sonification strategies aren't**.

 ### Features used:
 - Pitch to outline the shape of a region (*this one has been lovingly nicknamed the "slide whistle" prototype...*)